Why Go to Golden CO?

 STAY: The Golden Hotel

-The clubby lobby has the feel of a luxurious mountain lodge, and the location – right on the creek in the heart of town – can’t be beat.
-Room rates from $125 off season.
+The Golden Hotel’s clubby lobby has the feel of a luxurious mountain lodge, and the location – right on the creek in the heart of town – can’t be beat.
+Check website for rates and availability.

 STAY: Table Mountain Inn

 Table Mountain Inn has an interesting Southwest theme.
 You may actually believe you’re in Arizona if you book a room overlooking the “table” butte atop the mountain.
 Rooms are nice and clean, with great luxury bedding and terra cotta tiled bathrooms.
-Room rates from $130 off-season.
+Check online for rates and availability.